open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 #### Use Variables in addonTemplate

-Users can use variables in the addon template in the form of `{{ VARIABLE_NAME }}`, and there are two types of
+Users can use variables in the addon template in the form of `{{ VARIABLE_NAME }}`, it is similar to go template syntax but not identical, only String value is supported.
+And there are two types of variables:
-variables:

 1. built-in variables